DoctorMcKay/sentry-bot-documentation/src/commands.md

 - **/ban remove**
 	- Unbans a user from the server

-This command will reply publicly in the channel where it was executed.
+By default, this command will reply publicly.

 ### Ban Mode